The church postcard is a hidden gem when it comes to marketing church events and community outreach.

 4. Create a budget for multiple church postcard mailings.

 People respond positively to repetition.
 The more they are exposed to something, the more they become familiar with it.
-Church postcards are the best tool to create awareness, but to do that, you have to have the budget for multiple mailings.
+Postcards are the best tool to create awareness, but to do that, you have to have the budget for multiple mailings.
 For churches, mailing 3 to 5 postcards a year is a great number to start.

 5. Read up on postcard marketing techniques.